belonghim/share/AgentBased Managed Cluster 생성 절차.md

 ## Remove preexisting ISO images from the data store, if there are any:
 $ govc datastore.rm -ds <iso_datastore> <image>

-## Remove preexisting ISO images from the data store, if there are any:
-$ govc datastore.upload -ds <iso_datastore>  vsphere-discovery-image.iso

 ## Upload the Assisted Installer discovery ISO:
 $ govc datastore.upload -ds <iso_datastore>  vsphere-discovery-image.iso